 What should You Opt for – PEO or EOR?

 As the business expands across geographies, the employment laws and regulations become more complex and varied for companies operating across different geographies.

 If the organization collaborates with a PEO, a company must establish a legal presence across every state or country where it has employees.
 However, if the company’s EOR is established across geographies, the company can legally employ workers in those states through the EOR.

-A Professional Employer Organization serves as the co-employer of the organization.
-PEO shares the HR responsibilities and liabilities of an organization.
-It can take over the entire range of HR functions.
-PEO is used for the entire workforce of an organization.
+A Professional Employer Organization serves as the co-employer of the organization and is utilized for an organization’s entire workforce.
+It shares the HR responsibilities and liabilities of an organization and can take over the entire range of HR functions.
 It provides services for a minimum of 5-10 employees.
 It works for an organization that has registered in every country or state where its employees exist.

 The Employer of Record serves as a legal employer and assumes the responsibilities and liabilities of an organization.
 EOR takes over a portion of HR functions and can be used for the partial workforce.
 It provides services for a minimum of 1-5 employees.
 It allows companies to move to a different state or country without setting up a legal entity.
 Employment of Record handles worker’s compensation as well as unemployment claims.

 You can choose a PEO or an EOR, depending on your needs and requirements.
 Understand your requirements thoroughly and make the right choice to avail of their services.